jakoch/hikogui.github.io/_posts/2022-02-04-bidi-text-editing.md

  - LTR: text written in a left-to-right language.
  - RTL: text written in a right-to-left language.
  - Leading: the cursor position before a character in logical ordering
- - Trailing: the cusror position after a character in logical ordering.
+ - Trailing: the cursor position after a character in logical ordering.
  - East: The cursor position to the right of a character in display order.
  - West: The cursor position to the left of a character in display order.
- - Neighbour:
+ - Neighbor:

 Symbols used in examples: